Sonia-96/MyStudyNotes/Java&Web/Web.md

 # 3 Basic Networking

-## Streams

-Streams read or write **bytes**.

-1. Input Streams
-   - `System.in`: Stream connected to the console
-   - `FileInputStream`: Stream connected to a file
-   - `ByteArrayInputStream`
-   - `ObjectInputStream`: reads in an "Object", so you can send it across the network, or to a file
-2. Output Streams
-   - `System.out`
-   - `FileOutputStream`
-   - `ObjectOutputStream`

 ## Socket

 Socket is an **open TCP connection** to a program somewhere else.
 A Socket includes the information of source and destination IPs and source and destination port numbers.
 We use Socket to transmit information between the server and the client.